BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 - Clone the repository

-- For this infrastructure configuration (i.e on-premise) ensure that the ChromeDriver executable is placed in the `/src/test/resources/` folder.

 - Ensure you have the following dependencies installed on the machine
   - Java >= 8
   - Maven >= 3.1+